na-na-hi/renget/archive/characterprovider.md

 > **Example:** The cat is on a... [roof(50%=>100%); ~~chair(20%=>0%); lap(15%=>0%); pineapple(10%=>0%); moon(4.9%=>0%); <p style="color:green">(0.1%=>0%)~~]
 > Tokens with a probability less than 1-0,5 (0,5 or 50%) will never be chosen.

 OpenAI recommends only altering either Temperature or `Top P` from the default.
 Either change `Temperature` and leave `Top P` = 1, or change `Top P` and leave `Temperature` = 1.

-But it's for dummies; we're smarties now!
+Can TopP mess up the AI output?
+[The post from reddit](https://www.reddit.com/r/LocalLLaMA/comments/17vonjo/your_settings_are_probably_hurting_your_model_why/).

 > **Recommendation:**
-> Actually, you'd better try combining them.
-If you use high `Temperature,` you'd certainly want to exclude tokens with superlow-chance from occurring in the AI output.
-This will keep AI creative while preventing it from generating nonsense, like random symbols and words that certainly wouldn't naturally occur.
-Something like `Top-P` = 0.75-0.95 will do for high `Temperatures` (Remember, on high `Temperatures` probabilities like 0.1% may become 1%, and 1% may become 10%, so you'll need a low enough `Top-P` value to cut them off).
-As a result, you will get both logical and diverse output.
+> You shoud put all settings to standard and change only the temperature of the model.
+It seems TopP and TopK can mess up outputs.
 ######
 - - -
 ##### Frequency Penalty and Presence Penalty